pksilen/vitja-service/README.md

 # Vitja service

 TODO
-- ArrayMaxSize is not required for readonly fields
 - Don't perform deletes on readonly subenttities
 - id fields should be _id fields
 - User has SalesItems and Orders subentities